preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/process-management/process-templates/index.rst.txt

 To make it possible for an author to draw shapes, select "Freeform" in the list.

-**Important Note!** If the author should be able to adde clickable areas to a bckground image, the Process Template must contain Freeform.
+**Important Note!** If the author should be able to add clickable areas to a bckground image, the Process Template must contain Freeform.

 .. image:: process-templates-freeform.png

+**Tip!** If you add a Freeform shape intended for use for clickable areas on a background image, you should set the background colors to none, as such a Freeform shape will have to be transparent.

 To make it possible for an author to add images as shapes, select "Media" in the list.